 History of the locomotive

-141 TB 424 belongs to the series 4401 - 4512 of the network of the east Railroads (Re-numbered 141 TB 401 in 512 during the creation of the SNCF in 1938).
-These locomotives were essentially built from 1911 till 1917 for the traffic of the Parisian suburb but also the sideboard of the crossings from Vosge.
-It is about a locomotive of tender capable of circulating in both directions at the speed of 90 kph.
+141 TB 424 belongs to the 4401 - 4512 series on the East Railroad networks (Re-numbered 141 TB 401 to 512 during the creation of the SNCF (French railway organization in 1938).
+These locomotives were essentially built from 1911 till 1917 for the Parisian suburb network and also Vosges area.
+It is a tender locomotive able to drive in both directions at the speed of 90 kph.

-During the Great War, 4400 participated in the provisioning of the forehead, in particular during the battle of Verdun.
+During the Great War, 4400 were involved in delivering the forehead, in particular during the Verdun battle.

-Most of the locomotives ended their career during the electrification of the suburb is in 1962.
-Nevertheless about twenty of them, among whom 424, ran on the line of Vincennes until the transfer of this line to the RATP (PARIS PUBLIC TRANSPORT SYSTEM) in 1969.
+Most of the locomotives ended their life after the electrification of the suburb railways in 1962.
+Nevertheless about twenty of them, among whom 424, ran on Vincennes line until 1969.

 La Vapeur du Trieux

 La gare, avenue du général de Gaulle - 22500 Paimpol